Health Dept. reports no harmful algal blooms in Conesus Lake

-GENESEO – The Livingston County Department of Health reported Friday afternoon that no visible harmful algal blooms have been identified on Conesus Lake.
-The report was based on surveillance performed July 28.
+GENESEO – The Livingston County Department of Health reported Friday morning that no visible harmful algal blooms have been identified on Conesus Lake.
+The report was based on surveillance performed Aug.
+4.

+This is the second consecutive week that the Department of Health has reported no harmful algal blooms (blue green algae) on the lake.

 Blooms occur when algae multiply very rapidly over a short period of time, usually in calm, warm water.